cmrgvu/cmrgvu.github.io/_pages/workshop.md

 ---
 CMRG offers specialized certificate programs and conducts events tailored for regulators, industry professionals, and scholars (Executive Education and Capacity Building) seeking a deeper understanding of regulatory enforcement and compliance.

-In May 2026, CMRG organised a two-day workshop on Responsible Regulation: Regulatory Impact Assessments and Public Consultations.
-In March 2025, CMRG organised a two-day certificate course on Enforcement Process for Regulators, Regulated Entities, and Regulatory Practitioners.
-For more details about such events, please visit the _[Past Events](https://cmrgvu.github.io/pastevents/)_ section.
+In _May 2026_, CMRG organised a two-day workshop on __Responsible Regulation: Regulatory Impact Assessments and Public Consultations__.
+In _March 2025_, CMRG organised a two-day certificate course on __Enforcement Process for Regulators, Regulated Entities, and Regulatory Practitioners__.
+For more details about such events, please visit the __[Past Events](https://cmrgvu.github.io/pastevents/)__ section.